Tootsie Roll Industries, Inc. research snapshot

 TR AI Stock Analysis

-TR AI stock analysis currently reads Tootsie Roll Industries as a family-controlled confectionery company with iconic brands like Tootsie Roll, Tootsie Pops, Dots, Junior Mints, and Charleston Chew.
-At the July 13, 2026 data cutoff, TR traded near $38.16 with a verified market capitalization near $2.87 billion.
-The business has a clean balance sheet and insider ownership near 47%, but revenue is barely growing, cocoa and sugar input costs remain volatile, and the stock trades at a P/E multiple above 28x for a near-flat earnings trajectory.
+TR AI stock analysis currently reads Tootsie Roll Industries as a family-controlled confectionery company with iconic brands such as Tootsie Roll, Tootsie Pops, Dots, Junior Mints, Andes, and Charleston Chew.
+At the August 4, 2026 data cutoff, TR traded near $39.42 with a verified market capitalization near $2.96 billion.
+Second quarter 2026 results, released July 22, 2026, showed net sales down about 1% and EPS down 22% to $0.18, pressured by higher cocoa and energy costs, while management expects those costs to ease in the second half of 2026 and into 2027.
+The stock trades at roughly 31x trailing earnings for a business with flat revenue, a net cash balance sheet, a 57-year dividend growth record, and a very low public float that has attracted retail attention.
 This page uses scenario ranges and source checks, not a certain stock price prediction, and is for informational use only.

 Current price